 Moody replied, “No. Three children and one adult.
 The one adult only has half his life left to give, but the children have their whole lives ahead of them.”

-D.L.
-Moody understood that reaching children with the gospel was as important a priority as reaching adults.
-Moody understood the significance of each soul, no matter what the age of the outer body may be.
+Moody understood that reaching children with the Gospel is as important a priority as reaching adults.
+Moody understood the significance of each soul, no matter the age of the outer body.

 Matthew 11:25 (NIV) records, “Jesus said, ‘I praise You, Father, Lord of heaven and earth, because You have hidden these things from the wise and learned, and revealed them to little children.’”

 My naive smile vanished.
-I stammered for a bit and finally shook my head and said, “Well, kind of…. you see there are just some things that we really don’t understand about God.”
+I stammered a bit and finally shook my head.
+“Well, kind of…” I said.
+“You see, there are just some things we really don’t understand about God.”

-I came to realize that children perceive more in the spiritual than we think they do.
-To perceive spiritual things, one is not mandated to be “wise and learned.”
-Fact is, often times one’s own wisdom gets in the way of childlike faith.
+I came to realize that children perceive more in the spiritual realm than we think they do.
+To perceive spiritual things, one need not be “wise and learned.”
+Fact is, often one’s own wisdom gets in the way of childlike faith.

 Who is most likely to have childlike faith?
 The answer is, “Probably a child.”
-Jesus said in Matthew 18:3 (NIV) “To enter the kingdom of God you must become as a child.”
-If this is true—and it is—then Jesus is encouraging adults to become more like children so that they may enter into His kingdom.
-We usually fight to have it the other way around.
+Jesus said in Matthew 18:3 (NIV), “To enter the kingdom of God you must become as a child.”
+If this is true—and it is—then Jesus is encouraging adults to become more like children so they may enter His kingdom.
+Usually we fight to have it the other way around.
 We mandate that children act like little adults.
-We want them to become more like us, but Jesus is saying that we probably need to be more like them in some ways.
+We want them to become more like us, but Jesus is saying we probably need to be more like them in some ways.

 According to Christ’s statement here, isn’t it fair to say that children are somehow closer to the kingdom of God than adults?
-God somehow is able to reveal Himself easier to the simple small child than He is to the baggaged adult.
+God is able to reveal Himself easier to the simple, small child than to an adult with baggage.
 “To enter the kingdom of God you must become as a child.”